Courses

 CHEM 224 - Organic Chemistry I

 Covers fundamental concepts of atomic structure, hybridization, molecular orbitals, and structure of organic molecules.
 Surveys functional groups, classes of organic compounds, and their reactions.
 Provides in-depth mechanistic study of those reactions, involving energies, stereochemistry, equilibrium, and reaction rate theory.
 Three hours of lecture, two discussion periods, and a four-hour laboratory per week.
+The grade from this laboratory component is factored into the grade earned for the required CHEM 224 corequisite

 Section Section Dates Time Instructor Credits Location